Whiteck/SoC-DE10/README.md

 ## Play with IOs

 After that, you will find the file "csr.h" in "build/terasic_de10lite/software/include/generated".
 It's an API to let you plays with IOs.
-At the begining, you can add some line in the main.c, like "leds_out_write(0x3ff);" to make IOs works